f5businessdevelopment/bigipworkshop/docs/ex4.md

 ![image](https://github.com/f5businessdevelopment/bigipworkshop/assets/13858248/1c25dc14-5c20-4295-b256-b56fe1df9c24)

 You should see the BIG-IP Variables Set displayed as illustrated below.
 Ensure that you have selected "Terraform variables."
+We're utilizing the private IP for BIG-IP because our plan involves configuring the Terraform TFE Agent on a VM.
+This agent will communicate with the HCP Terraform using a private IP connection.

 ![image](https://github.com/f5businessdevelopment/bigipworkshop/assets/13858248/69215482-fd6e-4fc7-a1d5-f01a36cf0849)